 - Ball is a soft rubber

-- Simple set of rules for safety and fun
+- Simple set of rules for ultimate development, safety and fun

 - No takeout checks are allowed.
 This training is to increase your skills.

 - No Man-Ball on ground balls, all players involved must go for the ball.

 - Crank shots are not allowed.
 Fakes and placement is what this is all about.

 - On defense one player must always get in the goal and it is recommended that players alternate each time.